neiljbrown/brighttalk-channel-reporting-api-client/readme.md

 application, after you've downloaded the binaries or built the client from source.

-1) Extend your application's build script to declare a compile-time dependency on the API client JAR - brighttalk-channel-reporting-api-v1-client-{release}.jar.
+1) Extend your application's build script to declare a compile-time dependency on the API client JAR - brighttalk-channel-reporting-api-client-{release}.jar.
 Also add the API client's runtime dependencies (see above).

-2) Copy the API client environment specific property files (brighttalk-channel-reporting-api-v1-client-*.properties) included in the binary distribution to your project, in a folder (e.g. src/main/resources) that will get deployed with your app and included on the classpath.
+2) Copy the API client environment specific property files (brighttalk-channel-reporting-api-client-*.properties) included in the binary distribution to your project, in a folder (e.g. src/main/resources) that will get deployed with your app and included on the classpath.